OmnipotentEntity/curt/README.md

 Reversed - self-deception, exposing secrets, truth, composure

-Effect - When a playing card is destroyed, remove enhancement from each stone card in hand, and convert to the suit and rank of the leftmost card held in hand.
+Effect - When playing cards are destroyed, convert all stone cards in the full deck to the suit, rank, and non-stone enhancement of the leftmost destroyed card.

 ----